garyjob/omniauth-td-ameritrade/README.md

 # Omniauth::Td::Ameritrade

-Omni-auth strategy to authenticate with TD Ameritrade's developer API
+An omni-auth strategy to authenticate with TD Ameritrade's developer API.

 Get your API key at: [https://developer.tdameritrade.com](https://developer.tdameritrade.com)

 Note that TD Ameritrade only provides Client ID.
 No Client Secret is provided or necessary when making the API call.

+This implementation is useful when you need your access tokens automatically refreshed for servers that manage your portfolio.

+I am doubtful, users would really be keen to login to your system and allow you direct access their portfolio's management

 ## Installation